macsx82/SeqPreproc-snakemake/README.md

 + tpcR1
 + tpcR2

-should be set according to the desired number of bp to trim from each read.
+should be set according to the desired number of base pairs to trim from each read.

 ### Running the pipeline